Mathieu0321/F21-1010/class/lect/Lect-05/Lect-05.raw.md

 installed the new.
 So the old software kept re-issuing trades when the trade had already taken place and they lost $440 million in under 30 minutes.
 This killed the company.

+That is exciting - Loosing $440 million in 1/2 hour!

 ## Unit Tests